microsoft/fluentui/docs/react-v9/contributing/implementation-best-practices.md

 ### Prefer types over interfaces

 v9+ components are built using React Hooks and Typescript.
 Hooks is a functional programming approach that replaces the the object-oriented approach of React component classes.
 While Typescript supports object-oriented programming through interfaces and classes, it also fully supports functional programming through type declarations, type intersections, and discriminated unions.
-Because Typescript transpiles to JavaScript, a prototype-based language, it provide type inference and [duck typing](https://en.wikipedia.org/wiki/Duck_typing).
+Because Typescript transpiles to JavaScript, a prototype-based language, it provides type inference and [duck typing](https://en.wikipedia.org/wiki/Duck_typing).

 Types and interfaces can often be used [interchangeably](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#differences-between-type-aliases-and-interfaces) in Typescript.
 There are a few differences that make types the preferred choice: